arthurpsmith/author-disambiguator/README.md

 Several configuration files need to be set up - copy "sample_local_config.php" to "local_config.php" and modify the entries there.
 The "sample_oauth.ini" and "sample_db.cnf" files show the format required for the OAuth and database connection files, respectively.

 You can run without OAuth enabled; however it still requires database connection information.
+The database must be running MySQL or MariaDB and have the tables specified in schema.sql (just run that file on your database if you are starting fresh).
+The database tables manage batches, author lists, and the rate limit monitor.

 # Features